 The wells depicted in Figure 17 are in the Calimesa and Banning Canyon Basins.
 The data in Figure 17b show clearly that the Banning Canyon Basin is a shallow basin, and that water levels fluctuate more in such basins.
 The year 2006 was a wet one locally, and the figure shows that groundwater levels in the basin came up nearly 15 feet that year.
 The next three years, on the other hand, were dry ones, and the water level dropped nearly seven feet in that time.
-The data for the well in the Calimesa Basin show that groundwater levels increased in 2006 and have remained relatively constant since.
+The data for the well in the Calimesa Basin show that groundwater levels increased in 2006 and have remained relatively constant since, with a slight downward trend.
 This could have to do with the Yucaipa Valley Water District's filtration plant, which came online in 2006.
-This event reduced extractions from the Calimesa Basin and most likely contributed to the stabilization of the water level.
+This event reduced extractions from the Calimesa Basin and likely contributed to the stabilization of the water level.

 These figures represent only a small portion of all groundwater elevation data available in the region.
 These data indicate that, in general, groundwater elevations continue to decline except in certain areas where recharge of imported water or the switch to surface water is apparently stabilizing or even raising the water levels.
 Reductions in extractions over the past six years have in many cases slowed the rate of decline.
-It remains to be seen if the gradual increase in extractions over the past four years will contribute to a long-term trend in downward water levels.